johndwells/Minimee/README.md

 Minimee watches your filesystem for changes to your CSS & JS assets, and automatically combines, minifies & caches these assets whenever changes are detected.
 It can also detect changes to stylesheet templates (whether saved as files or not).

-Version 2's substantial re-write has ushered in a host of changes big and small. __Depending on your setup, you may need to make some adjustments prior to _upgrading_ from Minimee 1.x.__ See 'Upgrading from 1.x' below for more.
+Version 2's substantial re-write has ushered in a host of changes big and small.
+It is the same Minimee you've come to rely on, with more power, intelligence, and fun-ness.

 Minimee is inspired and influenced by [SL Combinator](http://experienceinternet.co.uk/software/sl-combinator/) from Experience Internet, and [Carabiner Asset Management Library](http://codeigniter.com/wiki/Carabiner/) from Tony Dewan.
-It is released under a BSD License.

 ## Companion Add-Ons